SAP-samples/btp-cf-multitenant-extension/prepare/mockserver/README.md

 2. Run the command `cf push` in terminal.
 3. Once the application is deployed, Copy the URL of deployed application.
 4. Go to the **Subscriber Subaccount**
 5. Replace the destination with URL of your mock server.
+6. Append **v2** at the end of mock server URL as S/4HANA requires OData V2 format data.
 The configuration should look like this:
    ![Mock Destination](./mock%20url.png)